sstojkovic/discrete-audacious-conky/README.md

 # DiscreteAudacious - Conky plugin

-Displays song details played by aducaious in the bottom left edge of the screen
+Displays song details played by audcaious in the bottom left edge of the screen

 # Preview